azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Exit criteria_:

-- Your chart should update in real-time and appear as above.
+- Your chart should update in real-time and appear as above

 ### Task 3: Add a trending sentiment chart to the dashboard

 The sentiment visualization you created is great for getting a sense of sentiment as of this moment.
-However, Adventure Works Travel wishes to view sentiment over time for historical reference and to see whether overall sentiment is trending one way or another.
+However, AdventureWorks Travel wishes to view sentiment over time for historical reference and to see whether overall sentiment is trending one way or another.
 To do this, we will use the tumbling window query output from Stream Analytics to display this data in a line chart.

 _Tasks to complete_:

-1. Create a new report from the **TrendingSentiment** dataset.
+1. Create a new report from the **TrendingSentiment** dataset

-2. The report should have a line chart with "snapshot" as the Axis, and "average" as the Values.
+2. The report should have a line chart with "snapshot" as the Axis, and "average" as the Values

-3. Save the report and pin this visual to the dashboard you created.
+3. Save the report and pin this visual to the dashboard you created

 _Exit criteria_: